Alexander Ivanovich Ostermann-Tolstoy: Military service

+Later years

 He never returned to Russia and shared his time between Italy and Switzerland.

 He loved practical jokes and hoaxes.
 According to his contemporaries he was "a remarkable and original person, distinguished by his frankness and generosity.
 Even among his famous contemporaries he could be singled out.
 Fearlessness, courage, and endurance in battle were his characteristics as a military officer."

 Count Osterman-Tolstoy was married to Princess Elisabeth Alexeevna Galitzine (1779–1853) from 1799; they had no children.
 He had foreign mistresses and a lot of illegitimate children.
 There is an engraving, published in Pisa in 1827, on which Count Osterman-Tolstoy is depicted sitting beside a pram with a sleeping baby and two older children playing nearby; the inscription says, ‘Je me flatte que c’est les derniers faries (sic).
 A 55 ans il est temps de faire la clôture.’
 (I flatter myself with the thought that it’s my last extravagancy.
 At the age of 55 one must stop).

 Osterman-Tolstoy finally settled in Le Petit-Saconnex in Geneva, Switzerland, in 1837, where he died in 1857.